bracketclub/old.bracket.club/docs/README.md

 ### Deployment

-Codeship + Surge & Firebase.
+Codeship + Firebase.

 Codeship is hooked up to the repo to process all pushes. `npm run codeship-setup` and `npm run codeship-test` and run to get the set ready for deployment.

 Pushes on the master branch go to production via `npm run codeship-deploy` which deploys to Firebase.
-Pushes to the `development` branch deploy via `npm run codeship-beta` and push to Surge which handles the beta url.

-All urls are set to be caught by the `200.html` file.
+All urls are set to be caught by the `index.html` file.
 And the bundled CSS and JS filenames are fingerprinted with the hash of the file contents from Webpack.